theshahzaibc/flexFeed/README.md

 2. Extract the zip and you will get a .exe program file.
 3. Run the flexFeed.exe

+You can also download flexFeed.zip from Google Drive -> http://bit.ly/flexFeed

 <h3>That's All!!</h3>

 Now you have to ENTER flex credentials details!